-Upon direct request from a college or university for information pertaining to a student’s discipline record, college counselors will honestly and fully disclose if a student has been subject to a disciplinary response including, but not limited to, probation, suspension, dismissal or withdrawal from Northwood School.
+Upon direct request from a college or university for information pertaining to a student’s discipline record, college counselors will honestly and fully disclose if a student has been subject to a disciplinary response including, but not limited to, probation, suspension, dismissal or withdrawal from Academy of the New Church.
 The student should work closely with the college counselor to ensure that both are responding in a consistent and thoughtful manner.
 Colleges and universities typically require applicants to answer questions about discipline on the application and require counselors to address discipline on the secondary school report.

 If a student’s disciplinary status changes after the filing of college or university applications, the student has the opportunity and obligation to inform all schools to which an applications have been submitted or the school at which the student has submitted an enrollment deposit.
 The student should notify the colleges or universities within two weeks from the date of the change in status.
 Two weeks after the change in status, the College and Career Counselor will notify the colleges and/or universities in writing that the student’s status has changed and the reason for the change.
 The college admission officer will be directed to the student and the family for further information.

 This policy is in compliance with the National Association for College Admission Counseling's Statement of Principles of Good Practice.

 Because most of our students continue into higher education, a major focus of this office is college counseling.
 For all of our students (and the parents of our students) planning to continue their educations after leaving ANC, we highly recommend reading Academy of the New Church Secondary Schools College Admissions Process Guideline.